 When I arrive at Cape, there is a stunning skipjack tuna on ice that was delivered to him earlier that morning through Dock to Dish.
 The eyes are about as black and clear as I've ever seen in a fish.
-Gray then coaches me through through the steps of making what is arguably the most umami-filled ingredient in Japanese cuisine, and one that date backs more than 300 years.
+Gray then coaches me through through the steps of making what is arguably the most umami-filled ingredient in Japanese cuisine, and one that dates back more than 300 years.

 After the fish is filleted, it's slowly boiled in a stock made with prepared shaved bonito to amp up the bonito-ness.
-After a few hours, the fillets are taken out of the simple dashi and then completely slathered in a smooth, thick paste made from ground bonito, to add yet another layer of savoriness to the fish.
+After a few hours, the fillets are taken out of the simple dashi and then completely slathered in a smooth, thick paste made from ground bonito, to add yet another layer of savouriness to the fish.

 "It's essentially bonito on bonito on bonito."

 From there, the fish is smoked every day for four hours for a month straight until it is about half its weight, super-dry, and stiff.
-After this, it is essentially ready to use, but you can inoculate it with a mold so that it can ferment and develop even more complex flavors.
+After this, it is essentially ready to use, but you can inoculate it with a mould so that it can ferment and develop even more complex flavours.
 That is when it is shaved real thin and packaged to sell in Japanese stores, or used to beef up the umami in pureed soups like Gray does at Cape.

-The chef, a native Angeleno and former soldier who served four years in the US Army, has long fantasized about making katsuobushi from scratch, as many of the restaurants he's worked in apply Japanese technique to their dishes.
+The chef, a native Angeleno and former soldier who served four years in the US Army, has long fantasised about making katsuobushi from scratch, as many of the restaurants he's worked in apply Japanese technique to their dishes.
 He first tried dried bonito while working in Dan Hunter's kitchen in Australia.
 He attributes his time there to piquing his passion for learning how to cook things that other chefs buy pre-made.

 Surprisingly, he's even beat his teacher—the fish-obsessed Cimarusti—to the punch.
 Gray is grateful that Cimarusti trusts and gives him time to continue pushing the envelope at Cape.
 More importantly, Cimarusti has approved of his homemade bonito and is a fan.